MON-FRI: 9:00 AM – 6:00 PM

 Let Walls Do the Work

 Instead of adding decor, use lighting to enhance existing surfaces.
 This keeps the space minimal while still adding depth.
 Placing lights close to textured walls creates shadow play that adds visual interest without introducing new elements.
-It also shifts the focus from objects to materials, making the room feel more intentional.
+It shifts the focus from objects to materials, making the room feel more considered.

 Why This Reduces Clutter